 It was not until fairly recently that modern dentistry shifted its focus from solving problems to preventing them.
 A large part of prevention is regular dental visits with your local dentist.
-At J.J.
+At Ashley Bennett DDS and J.J.
 Perkiomaki DMD PC, we pride ourselves on serving our community.
 We want every member of the family to have a healthy and beautiful smile!
 The following information is designed to answer any questions you may have about a visit to our office.

 Why Should I Visit the Dentist?Visiting our office at regular intervals is an important part of your oral health.
 During a routine appointment, we typically perform a comprehensive examination of your teeth, gum tissues, and bones.
 Our dental hygienist also performs a professional cleaning to rid your teeth of plaque and tartar deposits.

-During your comprehensive exam, Dr. Perkiomaki will check for cavities and signs of periodontal (gum) disease.
+During your comprehensive exam, Dr. Perkiomaki and Dr. Bennett will check for cavities and signs of periodontal (gum) disease.
 We will also evaluate your risk of developing other dental diseases.
 Your exam is typically broken down into physical and visual parts.
 During the physical part, we may feel around the teeth, gums, neck, and jaw for any abnormal bumps, lacerations, or textures.
 This typically includes an oral cancer screening as well.
 During the visual part, we will use diagnostic tools to look for cavities, discolorations, and any other potential problems.
 In some cases, this may include dental x-rays.
 X-rays allow us to diagnose tooth decay and gum disease that may not be visible to the naked eye.
 We also check your bite and jaw for misalignments, evaluate your need for restorations or replacements, and assess your need for fluoride treatment.

 After your exam is complete, we will discuss the results with you, including your risk of tooth decay, periodontal disease, and any other oral health complications.
 The goal is to take preventive measures that will improve and protect your teeth and gums.
 We will also recommend the best time to schedule a follow-up appointment.

-How Often Do I Need to Visit the Dentist?The American Dental Association (ADA) recommends that adults schedule a routine dental appointment at intervals determined by your dentist, in this case, Dr. Perkiomaki.
+How Often Do I Need to Visit the Dentist?The American Dental Association (ADA) recommends that adults schedule a routine dental appointment at intervals determined by your dentist, in this case, Dr. Perkiomaki or Dr. Bennett.
 The standard interval for most patients tends to be six months or so.
 If you have exceptional oral health due to genetics or an excellent oral hygiene routine, we may recommend fewer appointments.
 Conversely, if you are genetically predisposed to cavities and dental diseases, we may recommend you schedule appointments at more frequent intervals.
 Regardless of your oral health, regular dental visits are essential to the maintenance of your teeth and gums.

 It is also important for children to visit us regularly.
 Proper oral health typically starts as early as infancy.
 Regular appointments allow us to catch problems before they become major complications.
 We will also show you the proper way to brush and floss their teeth, information you can pass on to them as they grow older.
 Our goal is to establish a strong foundation that will follow them into adulthood.